oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 scope of basic security recommendations to prevent, in the case of browser-based apps it is much easier to perform this kind of attack, where an injected script can suddenly have access to everything on the page.

+The risk of a malicious script running on the page is far greater when the application uses a known standard way of obtaining access tokens, namely that the attacker can always look at the window.location to find an access token.
+This threat profile is very different compared to an attacker specifically targeting an individual application by knowing where or how an access token obtained via the authorization code flow may end up being stored.

 ### Threat: Access Token Leak to Third Party Scripts